For more than 135 years, United Ways have been working to improve lives by mobilizing the power of communities to advance the common good.

 Their leadership laid the foundation for decades of collaboration, compassion, and community impact.

-The United Way movement began on October 16, 1887, in Denver, Colorado.
-A woman, a priest, two ministers, and a rabbi came together with a shared vision: to improve their community through cooperation and collective giving.
-They formed the Charity Organization Society, coordinating local services and launching a single fundraising campaign to support more than 20 health and welfare agencies.
+On October 16, 1887, in Denver, Colorado, a woman, a priest, two ministers, and a rabbi came together with a simple goal: to make their community a better place for everyone through cooperative action.
+Calling themselves the “Charity Organization Society,” they planned and coordinated local services and conducted a single fundraising campaign to support more than 20 local health and welfare agencies.
+That first fundraising campaign raised $21,700 (over $700,000 in today’s dollars) and ignited a movement that would become known as “Community Chest,” “United Fund,” and, by 1970, United Way.